quirijndubois/uva-guessr/README.md

 This script downloads the panorama images of all uva rooms in locations.csv from https://rooster.uva.nl.
 This also generates locations.json, required for the guessing menu.

 ### Docker-compose
-The easiest way to host is by using docker-compose:
+The easiest way to host is by using [docker-compose](https://docs.docker.com/compose/).
 ```bash
 docker-compose up -d
 ```